Interstate 5: History

 This direct route also bypasses San Francisco and the rest of the San Francisco Bay Area.
 Original plans called for a loop Interstate with a directional suffix, I-5W.
-This route now roughly corresponds to I-580 from I-5 south of Tracy to Oakland, I-80 from Oakland to Vacaville, and I-505 from Vacaville to I-5 near Dunnigan.
+The proposed route now roughly corresponds to I-580 from I-5 south of Tracy to Oakland, I-80 from Oakland to Vacaville, and I-505 from Vacaville to I-5 near Dunnigan.
 I-5W and most of the other Interstates around the country with directional suffixes were eventually renumbered or eliminated.
 Nevertheless, San Francisco is still listed as a control city on northbound I-5 between SR 99 and I-580.

 By the early 21st century, sections of I-5 had deteriorated due to a maintenance backlog as well as high traffic volumes.
 Several bridges in Oregon were reconstructed or repaired to accommodate use by heavy freight vehicles.

 On May 23, 2013, a bridge span collapsed over the Skagit River in Mount Vernon, Washington, sending two cars into the water and requiring traffic in both directions to bypass the crossing.
 The Washington State Department of Transportation used a temporary structure to restore access across the river while a permanent bridge replacement was built.
 That process was completed September 15, 2013.

 On December 18, 2017, an Amtrak train derailed on an overpass crossing I-5 near Tacoma, Washington, and blocked several lanes of traffic.

 The I-5 corridor forms part of the West Coast Electric Highway, a partnership between the states of California, Oregon, and Washington to build and maintain a network of charging stations for electric vehicles.
 The pact was formed in 2009 and the first charging stations—spaced 25 to 50 mi apart—opened in 2011.
 In 2019, the three states also broke ground on a similar charging network for electric trucks along I-5 called the West Coast Clean Transit Corridor Initiative.
 The program is a collaboration of nine utilities and two agencies representing municipal utilities, and aims to enable electric freight and delivery trucks to operate along the entire West Coast corridor.